-What do Jaren Kanak, Christien Hawks, Darell Jones, Tobi Osunsanmi, Isaac Sheeran and Gaven Haselhorst have in common?
+What do Jaren Kanak, Kaedin Massey, Mason Ellis, Christien Hawks, Darell Jones, Tobi Osunsanmi, Bryce Cohoon, and Jett Vincent have in common?
 Their recruiting interest increased significantly following standout performances at Sharp Performance events!

 "Numerous athletes have connected with scholarship opportunities at all levels after eye-opening performances at one of our Combine Series events," Sharp noted.
-“Gaven Haselhorst, Darell Jones, Christien Hawks, the list goes on.
+“Jaren Kanak, Mason Ellis, Kaedin Massey, Jett Vincent, the list continues to grow.
 Every year more and more kids get offers shortly after Sports in Kansas and Kansas Pregame blast their SP stats and videos across social media.”

 Sharp has partnered with Sports in Kansas and Kansas Pregame to expand the exposure opportunities for Kansas high school football players through summer camps and showcases, with proven results.
 While Kansas hasn’t historically produced 5-star prospects in the same quantities as other states, there is a reason.

-"It's a simple numbers game," Sharp Performance CEO and former University of Kansas running back Jake Sharp noted in a recent interview.
+"It's a simple numbers game," Sharp Performance CEO and former University of Kansas running back Jake Sharp noted.
 "Something like 1,400 high schools in Texas play football.
 Just over 300 play the game in Kansas.
 Colleges - and recruiting media outlets - don't have unlimited resources and when picking parts of the country to focus on, Texas, Florida and California are going to top the list, not just because of a high level of play, but also because of the sheer number of high school football players in those states."

 With a better understanding of the numbers involved with state-to-state recruiting, it’s easy to see the need for high school athletes to have a platform to display measurables for college coaches.
 Sharp provides just that.